How To Melt Chocolate Using Milk – Best Ways To Melt Chocolate

 If you don’t own one, you can create double boilers by placing the glass or heat-resistant bowl in a saucepan or pot in a way that it does not touch the water but is placed against the side of the pan.

-- Finally, add the chocolate pieces to the warm milk and stir until it is combined with an abrasive spatula.
+3. Finally, add the chocolate pieces to the warm milk and stir with a spatula until it is combined.

-When your chocolate has melted, take it away from the heat immediately.
-The chocolate that has been melted can quickly overheat and ruin it…
+When your chocolate has melted, take it off the heat immediately.
+The melted chocolate can quickly burn.

 How to Melt Chocolate in the Microwave Using Milk